-Claim: Photograph shows Barack and Michelle Obama at a Halloween party.
+Claim: A photograph shows Barack and Michelle Obama dressed as a pimp and ho at a White House event.

 This is supposed to be a photo of the Obamas at a White House state dinner, but I doubt it.
 Is this an old picture from a Halloween party or something?